 Before you refinance to get cash from your home’s equity, it is a good idea to know your credit score.
 That’s because your credit score is one of the factors that helps lenders like Freedom Mortgage determine if you qualify for a cash out refinance.
 Also, a higher score can sometimes help us offer you a lower interest rate on your refinance.

 Like many lenders, we generally can’t approve homeowners for refinancing if your credit score is lower than our minimum requirement.
 But don’t let that discourage you from reaching out!
-Freedom Mortgage offers cash out options to customers with less-than-perfect credit scores, and you may be able to improve your credit faster than you think too.
+Freedom Mortgage offers cash out options to customers with less-than-perfect credit scores.

 Minimum credit scores for cash out refinances at Freedom Mortgage

 At Freedom Mortgage, our minimum credit scores depend on the kind of loan you choose for your cash out refinance.
 These are our current minimums:

 - When you want a cash out refinance using a conventional loan, we can often accept a minimum credit score of 620.

 - When you want a VA loan cash out refinance, we can often accept a minimum credit score of 550.